Charles Kennedy: Conservative–Liberal Democrat coalition (2010–2015)

 Kennedy lost his seat at the 2015 general election to Ian Blackford of the Scottish National Party, amid a nationwide loss of 49 seats by the Liberal Democrats.
+He received 14,995 votes and 35.9% of the vote, losing to Blackford by 5,124 votes.
+The campaign attracted national attention because of its acrimony; Blackford objected to being called a "well-funded banker" and confronted Kennedy in his office.
+Liberal Democrats accused Blackford of dog whistling about Kennedy's struggles with alcoholism.
+Leaflets were distributed telling voters "Why bottle it?
+Make a Change!", but the SNP denied responsibility for their distribution and condemned them.
+Former Liberal Democrat leader Menzies Campbell labelled the campaign, "far and away the most despicable I encountered in all my years in UK politics."
+However, Blackford said he was "proud" of the campaign and claimed there was "absolutely no issue" between himself and Kennedy before his death in June 2015.

 Rector of University of Glasgow

 In February 2008, Kennedy was elected Rector of the University of Glasgow and was officially installed, succeeding Mordechai Vanunu, on 10 April 2008.
 He won the election with a 46% share of the vote, supported by not only his own Glasgow University Union but also the Queen Margaret Union and Glasgow University Sports Association.
 He was re-elected in February 2011, defeating one other candidate, the writer A. L. Kennedy, by a clear margin.
 He served six years as rector until Edward Snowden was elected in February 2014.

 Death

-Kennedy died on the evening of 1 June 2015 at his home in Fort William at the age of 55.
+Kennedy died on the evening of 1 June 2015 at his home in Fort William, aged 55.
 His death was announced in the early hours of the following day.
 The police described his death as "sudden and non-suspicious".
-Following a post-mortem his family announced that Kennedy had died of a major haemorrhage linked to his alcoholism.
+Following a post-mortem, his family announced that Kennedy had died of a major haemorrhage linked to his alcoholism.

 A funeral mass was held on 12 June at his parish church, St John's Roman Catholic Church, in Caol near Fort William, and his body was buried at his family's cemetery at Clunes.
 A service of thanksgiving was held at the University of Glasgow on 18 June and it was announced that the university would be fundraising to name a teaching area in memory of him.
 A memorial service was held in St George's Cathedral, Southwark, London, on 3 November.